14 Best B2B Cold Email Templates for Better Sales Engagement

 Hi [First Name],

-Did you know there’s a better way to [solve specific pain point]?
+Did you know there’s a better way to [solve specific pain points]?
 With [Your Product], you can achieve [specific benefit] without the hassle of [common challenge].

-Let’s connect to discuss how this solution could work for [Prospect’s Company Name].
+Let’s connect to discuss how this solution could work for [Prospect’s Company].
 Are you free this week?

 Best,